 Preferences – This setting provides multiple options to customize your message display, inbox interface, composing messages, etc.

 Folders – This setting allows you to toggle on and off certain folders from being displayed in your Mail, as shown in section 2 of Figure 100 below.
 The toggle will be a slightly darker blue if you are allowed to toggle on/off that folder.
-You can also create new custom folders when you click the Create button in the upper righthand section of the page as shown in section 3 of Figure 100:
+You can also create new custom folders when you click the Create button in the upper right-hand section of the page as shown in section 3 of Figure 100: